Roots and Radishes

 Notes

 1. Total time.
 Total time includes a chilling time of 30 minutes, but this is the minimum chill time.
-An hour is even better!
+An hour is even better, and it's 100% worth the wait.
+Hands-on time is only 10 minutes—woot!

-2. Balsamic glaze.
-I just use a store bought balsamic glaze from Whole Foods to keep it simple, but you can make your own or use an aged balsamic vinegar to drizzle over the top.
+3. Balsamic glaze.
+I just use a store bought balsamic glaze from Whole Foods to keep it simple, but and aged balsamic vinegar would be a great alternative due to its syrupy consistency and sweet flavor.

 Did you make this recipe?